rossaddison/yii2-house2house/md/faq/mostrecentimprovements.md

     ID of the **table works_krajee_product_tree.** To get this benefit you will have to do a migration.
 The relevant file lies under frontend/migrations.
     So if you click on a postcode in the tree, the link to that specific postcode will be provided.
 This will occur similarly for streets, and houses.

+**July 2020**
+    1. Home...Tree. (site/index).
+In addition, the three substructures ie. postcode, street, and house have been concatenated or joined to form a google map url.
+       Each substructure has a url with house number node structure providing the most detail ie. house number street and postcode, in the url.
+    1. Individual Streets can be sorted into a work flow sequence using Revenue...Streets...Drag Sort. (productsubcategory/dragdrop) Each street has a constructed Google url.
+       A non-paginated grid is presented with all streets in your system enabling the sorting of all streets in your run into a sequence.
+       This structure makes use of sjaakp/yii2-sortable behaviour.